tushar384/Walmart_SQL_Pandas/README.md

    - **Dataset Link**: [Walmart Sales Dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets)
    - **Storage**: Save the data in the `data/` folder for easy reference and access.

-### 2. Install Required Libraries and Load Data
+### 2. Install Required Libraries and Load Data Using Google Colab
-   - **Libraries**: Install necessary Python libraries using:
-     ```bash
-     pip install pandas numpy sqlalchemy mysql-connector-python psycopg2
-     ```
   - **Loading Data**: Read the data into a Pandas DataFrame for initial analysis and transformations.

 ### 3. Explore the Data
    - **Goal**: Conduct an initial data exploration to understand data distribution, check column names, types, and identify potential issues.